Defend Our Civil Liberties

 1. Prohibiting random or blanket drug testing in the workplace;

-2. Banning telephone and internet monitoring of employees;
+2. Banning telephone, internet, and AI monitoring of employees;

-3. Further restricting the use of lie detectors, cameras, GPS, and other surveillance technologies in employment;
+3. Further restricting the use of lie detectors, cameras, GPS, AI, and other surveillance technologies in employment;

 4. Full respect of the rights of LGBTQ+ individuals;